KarlR24/FitzHugh-Nagumo-on-Networks/README.md

     delta_t, T: float
         for Euler approximation of the differential equations

+Note that for every simulation run there are new random initial states generated.
+Every simulation run is one curve in the plot.

 phase coherence measure:
 "The synchronization of FitzHugh–Nagumo neuron network coupled by gap junction" - Zhan Yong, Zhang Su-Hua, Zhao Tong-Jun, An Hai-Long, Zhang Zhen-Dong, Han Ying-Rong, Liu Hui, and Zhang Yu-Hong